LokmanAa/World-Market-Analysis/README.md

-Market Research Analysis with R/Python
+Market Research Analysis with Python

 This project focuses on conducting a comprehensive market study, from data collection to advanced analysis, aimed at providing strategic recommendations.